Legacy API Migration

 For many if not most of these applications, the original developers have moved on and the maintenance of these applications is the responsibility of someone who may have never coded with the underlying API or SDK.

-For these applications, there will come a time, where the current maintainers will be asked to rewrite/migrate these legacy API applications to a current Refinitiv API.
+For these applications, there will come a time, where the current maintainers will be asked to rewrite/migrate these legacy API applications to a current Real-Time APIs.
 Based on my experience of working with our users, this is often a cause of considerable anxiety for the developer - particularly if they have never used the legacy APIs and are suddenly faced with the task of learning two APIs - the legacy one and the newer alternative.

 However, I have usually found the developer does not need to learn the legacy API in much detail.
 When helping developers in this situation, I find the following is usually sufficient to enable them to understand the legacy application code enough to migrate it to the newer API.